 I was told that the tumour had been removed although microscopic particles of disease remained and that I would be on medication to control epilepsy indefinitely.
 I was also told that I would need radiotherapy and chemotherapy, the latter for up to two years.

 At the time I became ill, my mother Maureen was diagnosed with oesophageal cancer.
-She had a lot of problems with her radiotherapy and chemotherapy and came off the treatment.
-We made high fat, low carbohydrate shakes at home which we both drank and she made a dramatic improvement.
+She had a lot of problems with her radiotherapy and chemotherapy and also came off her treatment.
+Together we made high fat, low carbohydrate shakes and we both made dramatic improvements.

-For breakfast I will typically have lambs brains with scrambled eggs and ghee.
+For breakfast I typically have lambs’ brains with scrambled eggs and ghee.
 It is high in omega 3 fatty acids, which are anti-inflammatory, and a perfect ketogenic food.
-The lamb’s brain has all the components on which my brain needs to thrive but without the toxicity you can get in oily fish.
-Lunch is usually a pizza made from cricket flour with bacon, egg and ghee.
-My third meal of the day is usually red meat which gives me B vitamins for energy.
-I will also have some other type of organ meat, like liver, which is more nutrient-dense than many vegetables.
-This allows me to have enough micronutrients which I would otherwise not get on my diet.
+The lamb’s brain has all the components my brain needs to thrive but without the toxicity you can get in oily fish.
+My second meal of the day is often grass fed lamb heart.
+I also have some other type of organ meat, like liver, which is more nutrient-dense than many vegetables.
+This allowed me to have enough micronutrients which I would otherwise not get in my diet.

-I also eat kidneys, the pancreas and thymus gland which all come from a local farm with high animal welfare standards and are supplied by my local butcher.
-In addition to this, I eat oily fish, including sardines and mackerel, which are very high in essential fatty acids.
-Occasionally I eat macadamia nuts and avocado.
+Kidneys, the pancreas and thymus gland are also part of my diet which all come from a local farm with high animal welfare standards and are supplied by my local butcher.
+In addition to this I eat oily fish, including sardines and mackerel, which are very high in essential fatty acids.
+I had some sensitivities to start with but recently I have been able to include broccoli, cauliflower, olives and avocado.